-I have survived a debilitating eating disorder, a multi-year illness in my early twenties, a near-death experience and coma in childbirth, unexpected grief and loss, and raising toddlers born less than two years apart while experiencing depression.
+I was born a red-head.
+I love flower stands by the side of the road, swinging on my porch swing in the morning, and climbing up steep hills to get to a view at the top.
+I have also survived a debilitating eating disorder, a multi-year illness in my early twenties, a near-death experience and coma in childbirth, unexpected grief, and raising toddlers born less than two years apart - all while experiencing post-partum depression.
 All of those things have taught me so much about what taking care of our bodies and learning to listen to them with compassion really means.

 “Neuroscience research shows that the only way we can change the way we feel is by becoming aware of our inner experience and learning to befriend what is going inside ourselves.
 Mindfulness not only makes it possible to survey our internal landscape with compassion and curiosity but can also actively steer us in the right direction for self-care.”